What happens when talking isn't an option?

 It can help the child gain a fuller sense of themselves, understanding their emotions and past experiences better.

-If you would like to talk to us about supporting your child, please contact Catherine by email or call us her on 01268 764544.
+If you would like to talk to us about supporting your child, please contact Catherine by email or call our Self-Referral hotline on 01268 947061.